sine2pi/ASR-model/README.md

 **This plot illustrates the pattern similiarity of pitch and spectrogram. (librispeech - clean).

-To highlight the relationship between pitch and rotary embeddings, the model implements three complementary pitch-based enhancements:
+To explore the relationship between pitch and rotary embeddings, the model implements three complementary pitch-based enhancements:

 1. Pitch-modulated theta Pitch (f0) is used to modify the theta parameter, dynamically adjusting the rotary frequency.
 2. Direct similarity bias: A pitch-based similarity bias is added directly to the attention mechanism.